LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/tech_stack.md

 Initially the project started using another very popular DI library,
 <a href="https://github.com/InsertKoinIO/koin">Koin</a>, but after discovering that, if you use their
-annotation processor to generate modules by reading annotations, builds are not reproducible any more (which is written nowhere in the documentation), I decided to make a U-turn and move to a more reliable library and I don't want to hear about Koin ever (ever!) again in my life as a developer.
+annotation processor to generate modules by reading annotations, builds are not reproducible any more (which is written <b>nowhere</b> in the documentation), I decided to make a U-turn and move to a more reliable library and I don't want to hear about Koin ever (ever!) again in my life as a developer.
 </dd>